natmlx/robust-video-matting-unity/README.md

 Robust video matting for human segmentation.

 ## Running the Sample
-Retrieve your access key from [NatML Hub](https://hub.natml.ai/profile) and add it to your Project Settings.
-Note that running the sample code requires an active [NatML MatteKit](https://www.natml.ai/pricing) subscription:
+Retrieve your access key from [NatML Hub](https://hub.natml.ai/profile) and add it to your Project Settings:

 ![project settings](https://github.com/natmlx/NatDevice/raw/main/.media/key.png)